 If your answer is no, scrap it and start again.

 If your answer is yes, think about the scale of this problem or need.
-If it’s minor, you going to struggle to make sales.
+If it’s minor, you might struggle to make sales.
 You need to solve what’s giving people a major headache, or provide something they can’t get elsewhere.

 This is a key aspect of business planning.
 It’s a good idea to draw up a basic business plan — even just a one-pager — to help test whether you have a sound idea.